-Consider daily stand ups.
+- Consider daily stand-ups.
 Just a quick “round the table” on “what did I do the last 24 hours, what is my plan for the next 24 hours, and what blockers or issues do I have?”.
-These stand ups should be quick, not meant to deep dive into issues, but can help replace the quick daily interactions you’re used to having in the office as a way to know what your peers are working on and where there’s opportunity for further collaboration.
+These stand-ups should be quick, not meant to deep dive into issues, but can help replace the quick daily interactions you’re used to having in the office as a way to know what your peers are working on and where there’s an opportunity for further collaboration.

 Turn your video on and share screens as applicable during teleconference meetings.

 Pro-tip: Being remote on video often requires a different speaking style than in-person.
 You must inject a little more energy, take more pauses, and ask more questions to ensure engagement.
 Being on teleconference calls makes it easy for people to multitask or otherwise get distracted.

 - When sharing artifacts, use hyperlinks.
 Don’t overwhelm your colleagues with the arduous process of emailing a Jupyter notebook or an R script.
 Instead, send a link to a Github repo, Domino project, or Google Drive document.

 - Use a system to track the progress of you and your team.
 Workflow management tools like Trello, Jira, Asana, and Domino’s data science platform – particularly Domino’s project management features for data science leaders such as Assets Manager and Activity Feed – can help you see what others are working on and where they are blocked.
 Stay involved and connected by helping teammates to remove blocks where possible.

 - Work with your IT and DevOps teams to figure out the best way to get access to data and compute when and where you need it now that you’re remote.

 - Try to shift heavy data science work from local to cloud-based systems.